Has the constant mental battle with food taken over your life?

-Perhaps you're navigating an eating disorder, disordered eating patterns, restrictive eating, food phobias, or body dysmorphia.
-You might present a calm, capable exterior while privately battling thoughts about food, weight, and appearance that never fully quiet down.
-You've tried to "fix" it on your own, but the harder you try to control everything, the more stuck and exhausted you become.
+Perhaps you look as if you have it all together and present a calm, capable exterior, but inside you're battling thoughts about food, weight, and appearance that never fully quiet down.
+You might be living with a crippling need to be perfect, a constant fear of judgment, or unrelenting self-criticism - feelings that run so deep that they've found their way into every aspect of your life.
+And you may have tried to "fix" it on your own, but found that the harder you try to control everything, the more stuck and exhausted you become.

 You might be experiencing:

-• Feeling caught between the need for control and fear of losing it.
+Feeling caught between the need for control and the fear of losing it.

 But what if you could...

-Trust your body's signals instead of overriding them with rules.
+Trust your body's signals instead of ignoring or overriding them.

 Look in the mirror without immediate criticism or distress.